What It Takes to Be a Great Creative Project Manager

 Challenges of a Creative Project Manager

 1. When working with creatives, the deliverables aren’t widgets; they’re creative expressions.
-Therefore, your team will likely be more wedded to the product of their work than others might be.
+Your team will likely be more wedded to the product of their work than others might be.
 Being sensitive, especially when criticizing, is crucial when managing creative teams.

 2. Define the product.
 A creative project, or for that matter any project that is vague, is always going to be challenging.
 Make sure the product is clearly defined to keep everyone focused.